 King nor chief nor other archer dared to face his peerless might.

-But old feud like potent poison fires the warrior's heart with strife,
+But old feud like potent poison fires the warrior's heart

 Sire to son still unforgotten. leaps the hate from death to life,